Also known as: Multiple lipoprotein-type hyperlipidemia

-The drugs work in different ways.
+The drugs work in different ways to help you achieve healthy lipid levels.
 Some are better at lowering LDL cholesterol, some are good at lowering triglycerides, while others help raise HDL cholesterol.

 Other cholesterol-lowering medicines include:

-Call for an appointment with your health care provider if you have a personal or family history of high cholesterol levels.
+Call your provider if you have a personal or family history of high cholesterol levels.

 If someone in your family has this condition, you may want to consider genetic screening for yourself or your children.
-Sometimes younger children may have mild hyperlipidemia.
+Sometimes, younger children may have mild hyperlipidemia.

-Genest J, Libby P. Lipoprotein disorders and cardiovascular disease In: Libby P, Bonow RO, Mann DL, Zipes DP, eds.
+Genest J, Libby P. Lipoprotein disorders and cardiovascular disease.
+In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 42.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 45.

-Semenkovich CF. Disorders of lipid metabolism.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 217.
+Semenkovich, CF. Disorders of lipid metabolism.
+In: Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 206.

 - Review date:

-- May 23, 2010
+- May 05, 2016